sergey-shandar/public/notes/economy/justice.md

 Examples of violations: Social Security tax in the US.

 The progressive taxes work well to fight the growing inequality in wealth redistribution when the working class is getting poorer and poorer every year.
 One of the best candidates is `y = K * log(1 + x/K) + U`, where `K` is a scale factor.
-The `log` function always grows (the first principle), and it doesn't have a growth limit (like some asymptotic functions do).
+The logarithmic function always grows, ensuring the first principle holds, and it does not asymptotically flatten like some other functions.
+At the same time, logorithmic functions grow very slow on big numbers.

 ```mermaid
 xychart-beta